 \subsection{Zero object}

-Recall that for $\sC$ an $\oo$-category, and two objects $x,x'\in \sC(0)$, the {\em mapping space} $\sC(x,x')$ is a simplicial set whose $n$-simplices are $(n+1)$-simplices in $\sC$ whose $0$th face is the degenerate face at $x'$ and whose $0$th vertex is $x$.
-(Up to weak equivalence, this is the same as the simplicial set of $(n+1)$-simplices in $\sC$ whose $(n+1)$st vertex is $x'$ and whose $(n+1)$st face is the degenerate face at $x$.)
+Recall that for $\sC$ an $\oo$-category and two objects $x,x'\in \sC(0)$, one can model the {\em mapping space} $\sC(x,x')$ as a simplicial set whose $n$-simplices are $(n+1)$-simplices in $\sC$ whose $0$th face is the degenerate face at $x'$ and whose $0$th vertex is $x$.

 Recall that a zero object $z\in \sC(0)$ is an object such that $\sC(x, z)$ and $\sC(z, x)$ are contractible for all $x\in \sC(0)$.